-What is a family history screening mammogram?
+What is a Mammogram?

-A mammogram is a low-dose X-ray of the breast tissue, carried out by female radiographers (mammographers).
-It is the most effective and reliable way of finding breast cancer, but it is not perfect as some cancers do not show on the X-rays.
+A mammogram is a low-dose X-ray of the breast tissue which is carried out by female radiographers (also called mammographers).
+A mammogram is the most effective and reliable way of finding breast abnormalities including cancer, but it is not perfect as some cancers do not show on the mammogram.